 Marketing is a broad term that covers many specific issues.
 Your marketing plan will cover areas ranging all the way from determining how your business fits into the national and local economies to deciding what color your logo should be.
-The market plan you’ll develop in this section will outline the specific steps you’ll take to generate the sales dollars you forecast earlier.
+Innovative ideas for marketing you’ll develop in this section will outline the specific steps you’ll take to generate the sales dollars you forecast earlier.

 Review Chapter 3 Work